 C++ Math cos

-The function is used to find the cosine of an angle expressed in terms of radian.
+The function is utilized to determine the cosine value of an angle specified in radians.

 Syntax